 Hike overview

-Kata Tjuta (The Olgas) is a massive pole of 36 weathered domes, estimated to be around 500 million years old.
-Explore this site by taking the Kata Tjuta Valley of the Winds walk.
-Enjoy various waterholes, sacred meeting areas and numerous native birds including finches and budgerigars.
-Following rain you can also view native wild flowers along the desert plains.
+Kata Tjuta, also known as The Olgas, is a collection of 36 massive, weathered domes, estimated to be around 500 million years old.
+Explore this sacred site by taking the Kata Tjuta Valley of the Winds walk.
+Enjoy the sight of waterholes, historical meeting areas, and numerous native birds like finches and budgerigars.
+Following rain, the desert plains may come alive with colorful wildflowers.

 The Valley of the Winds walk lets you immerse yourself among Kata Tjuta's domes.
 It also features unparalleled views of the spectacular Mars-like landscape surrounding Kata Tjuta from two lookout points along the track.